OLA-Simple/OLASimple-Protocols/operation_types/OLASimple_Sample_Preparation.md

   def conclusion(_myops)
     show do
       title 'Thank you!'
-      note 'You may start the next protocol immediately.' end end
+      note 'You will start the next protocol immediately.' end end